 During the data integration process, the data is cleaned and prepped before it is stored in a data warehouse.

-Cloud data integration brings all the data together in a highly accessible ecosystem.
-The data has been cleaned and is ready for analysis.
-So, you can easily apply artificial intelligence (AI) and machine learning (ML) anytime you want.
+Cloud data integration brings all your data together in a highly accessible ecosystem.
+Data is cleaned and is ready for analysis.
+You can easily apply artificial intelligence (AI) and machine learning (ML) on demand.

 See data and relationships with master data management

-Master data management (MDM) gives you a single source of truth.
-You can view business-critical data from a central location and get 360-degree insight into data connections, interactions and relationships using AI and ML.
+MDM gives you a single source of truth for all your data.
+MDM lets you view your business-critical data from a central location.
+MDM uses AI/ML.
+It gives you 360-degree insights into your data connections, interactions and relationships.

 Maintain data quality with a built-in program

-You’ll want a built-in data quality program to monitor, identify and fix data quality problems in your cloud and on-premises business applications.
+You’ll want a built-in data quality program.
+It will let you monitor, identify and fix data quality problems.
+You can do this in your cloud and on-premises business applications.

 Extend data integration to your business partners with EDI

 Look for a program that lets you streamline and expedite B2B relationships.
-Electronic data interchange (EDI) exchanges business information between computers in a structured, standardized manner that makes data easy to consume.
+Electronic data interchange (EDI) exchanges business information between computers in a structured, standardized way.
+This makes data easy to consume.

 Manage your finances seamlessly